TimVSu/mimical/README.md

 ## Database

+- 2022-12-02 -- 0.0.2
+- added a temporary, but functional database for users to sign up and sign in into, using XAMPP, MySQL and PHP

-- How to start the Test Database
+- How to start the Test Database:

 1. Install XAMPP
 2. Set up the MySQL database using the provided structure.sql